Algorithm with variable coefficients for computing matrix inverses: Conclusion and further research

 \section{Conclusion and further research}

-Constructed method presents a new approach in computing of matrix inverses.
-Construction of the method is based on optimization of a non-linear function.
-As that function is quadratic in this case, we could derive explicit expressions for computing the coefficients.
-Some of the questions are still open, like: \begin{itemize} \item How to transform the method so it works on generalized inverses? \end{itemize}
+The constructed method \textbf{SSHP2} presents a new approach in computing of matrix inverses as the coefficients of the iterative method are dynamically computed in each iteration, by minimizing the Frobenius norm of the residual.
+As the objective function is quadratic in this case, we could derive explicit expressions to calculate the coefficients.

-\begin{itemize} \item Is it possible to create general scheme for construction of methods with any number of coefficients and how would those methods work in practice, while having in mind that expressions are complicated even in the simplest case? \end{itemize} \begin{itemize} \item Is it possible to avoid the use of the heuristic in the method? \end{itemize} \begin{itemize} \item Which method from the presented class of methods is optimal? \end{itemize} The last question is naturaly imposed, since with adding coefficients we are increasing speed of convergence while the complexity and number of calculations in each iteration is increased as well.
-However, from the theoretical point of view, the following problem is definitely interesting for future research.
-This and many other questions regarding the presented class of methods open great possibilites for further research.
+According to the numerical examples shown in the previous section, \textbf{SSHP2} method outperforms the most efficient existing iterative methods in the majority of test cases.
+More importantly, the examples suggest that it converges for the much wider choice of the initial approximations $X_0$ then classical iterative methods (they all require $r(I-AX_0)<1)$), and possibly posses \textbf{almost global convergence} (under the assumption that $F_0=I-AX_0$ is symmetric).
+The proof of the latter fact is remained as the open problem.
+Some other possible directions for further research are: \begin{itemize} \item Is it possible to generalize this approach to the computation of the Moore--Penrose and other generalized inverses, for non-regular matrices $A$? \item Is it possible to create general scheme for construction of methods with any number of coefficients and how would those methods work in practice, while having in mind that expressions are complicated even in the simplest case? \item Which method from that class is computationally optimal?
+The last question is naturally imposed, since with adding coefficients, we are increasing speed of convergence while the complexity and number of calculations in each iteration is increased as well. \end{itemize}